tronprotocol/documentation/TRX/Tron-overview.md

 Exchanges need to deploy a full node and a solidity node.
 The solidity node connects to the local full node which connects to the mainnet.

 ## 2.3 Mainnet and testnet
-the explorer of mainnet is https://tronscan.org and testnet is https://test.tronscan.org. exchanges should test their code in testnet.
-About how to config testnet, please refer https://github.com/tronprotocol/TronDeployment/blob/master/test_net_config.conf.
-About how to config mainnet, please refer https://github.com/tronprotocol/TronDeployment/blob/master/main_net_config.conf.
+The blockchain explorer of the mainnet is https://tronscan.org and the testnet https://test.tronscan.org.
+Exchanges should test their code on the testnet.
+About how to config on the testnet, please refer to https://github.com/tronprotocol/TronDeployment/blob/master/test_net_config.conf.
+About how to config on the mainnet, please refer to https://github.com/tronprotocol/TronDeployment/blob/master/main_net_config.conf.

 # 3. Operation of node